 The Swan is the official Nordic eco-label and demonstrates that a product is a good environmental and ethical choice.
 The Swan label has strict requirements for the whole lifecycle of the product.
 This includes the choice of raw materials, how the product is produced (including working conditions), and how it may be recycled.
-Kid's candles carry the swan label as they are made using animal fats rather than palm oil, whose production is a major contributor to rainforest deforestation and threatens animal sted for harmful substa according to Öko-Tex Standard 100 diversity.
+Kid's candles carry the swan label as they are made using animal fats rather than palm oil, whose production is a major contributor to rainforest deforestation and threatens animal diversity.
 Kid napkins, selected sheets and pillow covers also carry the swan label.